MIPS—What’s New for 2019

-(Get ready for 2020: Read EyeNet's summary of what's new for 2020, published online ahead of print.)
+(Get ready for 2020: Read EyeNet's summary of what's new for 2020 and MIPS 2020: A Primer and Reference, both published online ahead of print.)

 Why MIPS matters.
 If you don’t take part in MIPS in 2019, your payments for Medicare Part B services in 2021 could suffer a –7% penalty.

 Use the IRIS Registry.
 This free member benefit is eye care’s tool of choice for MIPS.

 Stay tuned!
 This article reflects the Academy’s knowledge of the regulations at time of press, but CMS payment policies can change.
 For MIPS updates, bookmark the Academy’s MIPS hub page, visit the MIPS-specific news feed, and check your email for:

 - Medicare Physician Payment Update (first Saturday of each month)

 - Practice Management Express (sent to AAOE members each Sunday).